amsk1982/techniqueforlife/content/_index.md

 +++
 # <a href="/workshops">See upcoming workshops here</a>.

-Bethan offers relating and intimacy workshops.
+Bethan offers relating & intimacy workshops and one-to-one coaching based on Shadow Work.

 She has been working with groups since 2008 bringing compassion, empathy and the invitation to welcome yourself exactly as you are in each moment.